Climate Summary for Florida - December 2012

 Table 1: December average temperatures and departures from normal (° F) for selected cities.

 Rainfall totals varied across the state in December.
 While most of the state recorded below normal rainfall totals for the month (Table 2), some small portions of the state actually had above normal precipitation in December (Figure 1).
 Coastal portions of Collier County, along with Palm Beach and Martin counties, areas around the northern shore of Lake Okeechobee, and a line from Gainesville to St. Augustine recorded monthly rainfall totals that were more than 2” above normal.
 However, most of the state saw between 1” and 2” below normal, and December 2012 was the 10th driest December on record in Pensacola.

 Table 2: December precipitation totals and departures from normal (inches) for selected cities.

-Table 3: Daily rainfall records (inches) broken during December (compiled from NOAA, NWS).
+Table 3: Select daily rainfall records (inches) broken during December (compiled from NOAA, NWS).

 Figure 1: A graphical depiction of the monthly rainfall departure from normal (inches) for December is given in the figure below (courtesy of NOAA, NWS).

 ENSO-neutral conditions continue in the Pacific.
 As of December 30th, the Climate Prediction Center (CPC) reported that ENSO neutral conditions continue for the equatorial Pacific.
 Equatorial sea surface temperatures (SST) were near average across much of the Pacific Ocean.
 ENSO-neutral conditions are favored to continue through the winter of 2012-2013 and into spring 2013.
 CPC predicts above normal temperatures for the state, with above normal precipitation for northern Florida in January, but below normal precipitation in peninsular Florida through March.